 Create.
 Implement.
 Repeat.

-Your brand message isn’t only what you say—how you say it, and where you say it are crucial for effective communication.
-If you’ve defined your brand:
+Your brand message isn’t only what you say—how you say it and where you say it is crucial for effective communication.
+If you’ve defined your brand, then you have:

 - identified your ideal client/customer

 - established an understanding of your brand’s culture

 and effectively utilized brand standards (learn about the importance of the brand style guide):

 - color palette

 - uniform tone to all correspondence—just to name a few,

 then you are on your way towards communicating a clear message.
 Follow these steps when developing your messaging strategy: